stefanthurnherr/family-dashboard/README.md

 * Register a phone number (i.e. your home phone number): https://github.com/bbernhard/signal-cli-rest-api/blob/master/doc/EXAMPLES.md
     * The order of the API calls to execute seems to be as proposed here: https://github.com/bbernhard/signal-cli-rest-api/issues/441#issuecomment-1987086487
     * The captcha value supplied in the json payload can (must?) include the ```signalcaptcha://``` prefix.
+    * When using copy&paste to do the API calls, make sure to get the single/double quotes right.
+Text editors sometimes like to convert an ascii simple/double quote to a *curly* simple/double quote, which will give ```Couldn't process request - invalid request.``` errors.
     * I used my home phone number and it took several attempts (incl. captcha) with timeouts/"wrong captcha" before I got the call with the confirmation code.
 So keep cool and try again :-)
     * Use --data-binary "@data.txt" to specify request body data from textfile ./data.txt
 * Change the phone number in signal-message-consumer/my.cfg